AdnanHodzic/auto-cpufreq/README.md

 <summary>Nixpkgs</summary>
 <br>

-There is a nixpkg available but it is more prone to being outdated whereas the flake pulls from the latest commit.
-You can install it in your `configuration.nix` and enable the system service
+There is a nixpkg available, but it is more prone to being outdated, whereas the flake pulls from the latest commit.
+You can install it in your `configuration.nix` and enable the system service:
 ```nix
 # configuration.nix